 As the calendar year rolls to an end, we find ourselves face to face with November, the month that heralds the beginning of the holiday season!
 And what better way to begin a season of discounts than with a surprisingly capable LTE phone at a jaw-dropping price of just $63, or 399 Yuan.
 Don’t get your hopes too up, though, for if the pricing structure hasn’t tipped you off already, this is one of those China only phones that will probably never see the light of day in other markets.
 However, the reason we are so excited about this phone has nothing to do with the phone at all!
 This phone, tentatively dubbed the Redmi 2C, is the brainchild of Xiaomi; and marks their foray into the crowdsourcing market.

-The crowdsourcing model has been utilised by many companies in the past with varying level of success; however it is the first time that we see a major OEM of the smartphone industry take to this trend.
+The crowdsourcing model has been utilised by many companies in the past with the varying level of success; however, it is the first time that we see a major OEM of the smartphone industry take to this trend.
 So why is Xiaomi taking this route?
 Is this just a knee-jerk reaction to losing the top spot in smartphone sales to Huawei in China?
 Or is there some other reason that has made the company stepping away from the flash sales model that has brought Xiaomi tremendous success in the past?
 With these questions buzzing in our heads, we dig deeper into the story.

 Xiaomi Celebrates Singles Day with New SmartPhone